cbg-ethz/shorah/local.md

 Run `dec.py -h` for help.

     [user@host]$ dec.py -h
 	Usage: dec.py [options]

 	Options:
 	  -h, --help            show this help message and exit

+	  Input files:
+	    Required input

-    -b IN_BAM, --bam=IN_BAM   file with aligned reads in .bam format -f IN_FASTA, --fasta=IN_FASTA   reference genome in fasta format . . . more options . . .
+	    -b IN_BAM, --bam=IN_BAM
+	                        file with aligned reads in .bam format -f IN_FASTA, --fasta=IN_FASTA
+	                        reference genome in fasta format
+    . . . more options . . .
-You should specify the window size (default is 201), add the `-k` flag if you want to save intermediate files (for example, to check the convergence of the Markov chain).
+You should specify the window size (default is 201).
+Intermediate files are now kept by default.
 Next line runs with a window length of 300 and keeps intermediate files. `ref_file.fasta` contains the reference sequence that has been used to align reads.